dthwaite/TPA/README.md

 The main features are:

 * Simplicity - one library, add/subtract/multiply/divide
-* Performance - optimised to perform operations reasonably fast
+* Performance - optimised to perform operations reasonably fast (see below)
 * Limitless - represents and operates on rational numbers of any size and precision
 * Expressive - inputs/outputs numbers using decimal or fractional forms
 * Quality - comprehensively tested and documented